-The FSM population is currently 1.75%, and is gradually decreasing; this trend started with the introduction of the Universal Offer.
+The FSM population is currently 10%, which is now steady; a decreasing trend coincided with the introduction of the Universal Offer.

 The pupil premium is applied to offer nurture groups for our most vulnerable pupils.
 These may focus on personal care, health, talking and social and emotional aspects of learning.